scholarslab/scholarslab.github.io/collections/_posts/2024-11-14-idea-grant-report.md

 ![Visit with Dr. Ghaly - learning](/assets/post-media/idea-grant-2024/dr-ghaly-visit-2.jpg)
 ![Visit with Dr. Ghaly - talking](/assets/post-media/idea-grant-2024/dr-ghaly-visit-3.jpg)

 After the presentation, the students enjoyed a campus tour and lunch in the Shannon Library, where they met two guest speakers, Samuel Wachamo and Giovanna Camacho, who are pursuing MD and PhD programs at UVA.
-These interactions provided the students with first-hand insights into the experiences of Black and Latino individuals in higher education and how they can navigate similar paths.
+These interactions provided the students with first-hand insights into the experiences of Hispanic, Black and Latino individuals in higher education and how they can navigate similar paths.

 ![At the Rotunda](/assets/post-media/idea-grant-2024/rotunda.jpg)